Master suite with super king size bed and en suite bathroom

 Additional loo on the first floor

 All beds have hypnos sprung mattresses and have mosquito nets.
-Only the master double cannot be converted to a twin room.
+Only the master bed cannot be converted to a twin.

 Fully equipped contemporary kitchen